-In 30th CIDOC SIG and the 23rd FRBR-CIDOC CRM Harmonization meeting, the crm-sig discussing the ISSUE 234, we modified the scope note of the properties P161 spatial projection of the instance of a E92 Spacetime Volume on a reference space.
+In 30th CIDOC SIG and the 23rd FRBR-CIDOC CRM Harmonization meeting, the crm-sig discussing the ISSUE 234, we modified the scope note of the properties P161

+This property associates an instance of a E92 Spacetime Volume with an instance of E53 Place that is the result of the spatial projection of the instance of a E92 Spacetime Volume on a reference space.
 In general there can be more than one useful reference space to describe the spatial projection of a spacetime volume, such as that of a battle ship versus that of the seafloor.
 Therefore the projection is not unique.
 The property P7 took place at is a shortcut of the more fully developed path from E4 Period through P158 occupied, E92 Spacetime Volume P161 has spatial projection to E53 Place.

-New: rty associates an instance of a E92 Spacetime Volume with an instance of E53Place that is the result of the spatial projection on a reference space.
+This property associates an instance of a E92 Spacetime Volume with an instance of E53Place that is the result of the spatial projection on a reference space.
 There can be more than one useful reference space to describe the spatial projection of a spacetime volume, such as that of a battle ship and that of the seafloor, so the projection is not unique.